Master Services Agreement

 “Client Users” or “Users” means the individuals associated with Client who are authorized to use the Services.

-This Agreement between In-Telecom and Client is effective upon the date signed and shall remain in force for Reference Service Term on Quote) (“Initial Term”).
+2. Term, Services, and Billing: This Agreement between In-Telecom and Client is effective upon the date signed and shall remain in force for Reference Service Term on Quote) (“Initial Term”).
 This Agreement automatically renews for a subsequent one (1) year period beginning on the day immediately following the end of the Initial Term (each a “Renewal Term”), unless either party gives the other party sixty (60) days prior written notice of its intent not to renew this Agreement.
 The Initial Term and Renewal Term for each type of services is set forth in each SOW and may be different from and/or overlap with the MSA Initial Term and Renewal Term.
 During the Initial Term set forth in each SOW, the fees due hereunder (subject to changes in user counts and/or Services being provided, shall be as set forth in the Statement of Work (“SOW”).
 During the Renewal Term of each SOW, the fees due hereunder will be Company’s standard rates for such Services, as they may exist from time to time.
 If a SOW does not include a fee schedule, then Client agrees to pay Company on an hourly basis pursuant to Company’s then-current standard hourly rate schedule.
 All Company invoices are due Net 15.
-Client must pay such invoice via ACH, credit card, or other payment method(s) (if any) offered by Company from time to time.
-1.0% interest monthly (or the maximum amount allowed by law, if less, shall accrue on unpaid fees hereunder).
+Client must pay such invoice via ACH, credit card, or other payment method(s) (if any) offered by Company from time to time.0% interest monthly (or the maximum amount allowed by law, if less, shall accrue on unpaid fees hereunder).
 Client shall be solely responsible for any taxes arising out of this Agreement (excluding taxes on the income of Company).
+Invoices not paid within 30 days will result in suspension of all services to the Client.
 The Company shall have the right, in their sole discretion, to increase the total fees due pursuant to the Quote referenced in the SOW by 5% semi-annually, during the Initial Term, and any Renewal Term, if applicable.
 The 5% increase shall apply to the total amount of fees paid by the Client pursuant to the terms of the Quote.
 The Company shall provide 30 days written notice to the Client prior to assessing any increase in fees to the Client.

 4.1 Company will provide reasonable quantities of telephone or on-line support during normal support hours as more fully described in the Statement of Work.
 Client understands and agrees that Statement of Work may be required for Support Services outside of Client’s chosen support level, if any, and that such support may require Client to pay additional professional fees.
 Client will supply a primary and a backup support contact, who must be a full-time employee of Client, knowledgeable and trained to make support calls, receive responses, and coordinate and facilitate the support services.